Where to Stay in Seoul With Luggage (2026): The 5-Minute Walk Mistake Most Travelers Make

 Hongdae Nightlife, long stays Longer first walk

-If you arrive late, feel physically drained, and want the fastest transition from train to bed, Seoul Station is usually the better choice.
+If you arrive late, feel physically drained, and want the fastest transition from train to bed, Seoul Station is usually the better structural choice.

 If you are traveling with children and luggage at the same time, visible orientation often matters more than walking smoothness.